satcar77/tech-interview-problems/README.md

 391. A ternary search tree is a trie-like data structure where each node may have up to three children.
 Here is an example which represents the words code, cob, be, ax, war, and we.
 The tree is structured according to the following rules:
+- left child nodes link to words lexicographically earlier than the parent prefix

+- right child nodes link to words lexicographically later than the parent prefix

+- middle child nodes continue the current word

 ```
        c
     /  |  \